isabella232/journeys.en/help/using/api/capping.md

 In this section, you will find the five main use-cases that you can perform to manage your capping configuration in Journey Orchestration.

-To help you in your testing and configuration, a Postman collection is available here:
+To help you in your testing and configuration, a Postman collection is available [here](https://github.com/AdobeDocs/JourneyAPI/postman-collections/Journey-Orchestration_Capping-API_postman-collection.json).

 This Postman Collection has been set up to share the Postman Variable collection generated via __[Adobe I/O Console's Integrations](https://console.adobe.io/integrations) > Try it out > Download for Postman__, which generates a Postman Environment file with the selected integrations values.